Todd Gibbons

 MiLB

 While working at MLB, I was part of a two-developer team that managed and maintained the official Minor League Baseball app (MiLB) for both iOS and Android.
-The app was written natively for both platforms, using Swift for iOS and Kotlin for Android.
-I worked on both apps.

 Century Light